 Except for ethical or religious considerations such as a ban on consuming animal products, the main reasons for this disturbing phenomenon of diverse diets are:

-2. A structured weakness of regulatory bodies is that they cannot give the public a clear, easy-to-understand picture of what suits their health.
+- A structured weakness of regulatory bodies is that they cannot give the public a clear, easy-to-understand picture of what is best for their health.

-1. Today's labels worldwide with the substances' chemical names are forced solutions that seem to be a duty but not helpful information.
+- Today's labels worldwide with substances' chemical names are forced solutions that seem to be a duty but do not provide helpful information.

-4. The absence of a unified philosophy of Medical and nutrition science.
+- There is an absence of a unified philosophy of medical and nutrition science.

 A partial list of typical diets (from Wikipedia)